Sukesh1985/rainfall-agricultural-productivity-analysis/README.md

 Contributions, issues, and feature requests are welcome!

-## 📝 License
+## 📄 License

-This project is available for educational and portfolio purposes.
+This project is open source and available under the MIT License.

 ## 👤 Author